MasterCruelty/ElevatorProject/README.md

 The relation is written in Italian only.

 ### How to run
 the project was made by using Logisim.
-You can download the software [here](https://sourceforge.net/projects/circuit/).
+If the version pushed here doesn't work anymore, you can download the software [here](https://sourceforge.net/projects/circuit/).